clpbc/ME-FAS/README.md

 ### Acknowledgement 🙏

-Our code is built on top of the [few_shot_fas](https://github.com/hhsinping/few_shot_fas) 、[FLIP](https://github.com/koushiksrivats/FLIP) and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning)repository.
+Our code is built on top of the [few_shot_fas](https://github.com/hhsinping/few_shot_fas) 、[FLIP](https://github.com/koushiksrivats/FLIP) and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) repository.
 We thank the authors for releasing their code.